7 Ways to Experience Outdoor Adventure in Bucks County

 1. Take a cool bike ride through the trees and dense forest of Tyler State Park!
 Follow the winding contour of Neshaminy Creek through 1,711 acres of farm and woodland.
 Pack a picnic lunch to enjoy in one of the many pavilions along the trail.

-Hope off your bike for a job along four miles of trails where the creek joins the Delaware River in Neshaminy State Park.
-That park also offers a playground and boat launch ramps.
+Hope off your bike for a jog along four miles of trails where the creek joins the Delaware River in Neshaminy State Park.
+That park also offers a playground and boat launch ramps for kayaking.

 2. Bike along the blacktop trail around Lake Galena at Peace Valley Park.
 Spy one of 250 bird species in 14 miles of trails, woods and meadows that are bursting with wildlife and wildflowers.
 Stop for some boating and fishing fun!

 3. Hike down to the boulder field at Ringing Rocks Park, which is filled with rocks that ring like a bell when struck with a hammer.
-Discover the county's largest waterfall in park's 128 acres.
+Discover the county's largest waterfall in the park's 128-acres.

 4. Connect with nature from Ralph Stover State Park to Tohickon Valley Park.
 The winding trail connecting the two parks offers some of the best views in all of Bucks County.
 Take in the breathtaking perspective from atop "High Rocks," a 200-foot sheer rock formation.
 Challenge yourself with a closed-deck canoe and kayak course!